Recipes for the Digital Quantum Simulation of Lattice Spin Systems: Introduction

-One of the early results in quantum simulation was the insight that quantum systems with local interactions can be simulated efficiently on a quantum computer using the Trotter decomposition \cite{Lloyd1996}.
-The number $m$ of elementary discrete time increments needed to simulate the quantum evolution of a system during time $t$ within accuracy $\epsilon$ turns out to be proportional to $t^2/\epsilon$.
+One of the early results of quantum simulation was the insight that quantum systems with local interactions can be simulated efficiently on a quantum computer using the Trotter decomposition \cite{Lloyd1996}.
+The number $m$ of elementary, discrete time increments needed to simulate the quantum evolution of a system during time $t$ within accuracy $\epsilon$ turns out to be proportional to $t^2/\epsilon$.
 The elementary time increments consist of the simulation of a local interaction for a small time step $\Delta t=t/m$.
 Since $m\propto t^2$ the time steps scale as $\Delta t\propto 1/t$.
 If time increments can be implemented on a quantum computer with a native gate with a gate time proportional to the simulated time (`scaled gate'), $t_g\propto\Delta t \propto 1/t$, then the overall simulation time $T$ scales as $T=m t_g \propto t$, i.e., the simulation time $T$ is proportional to the simulated time $t$.
 In many cases, scaled gates may not be available, but it turns out that the method of higher-order Trotterization can approach computation times $\propto t^{1+\eta}/\epsilon^\eta$ where $\eta$ can be made arbitrarily small \cite{Raeisi2012,Childs2018}.
+The concept of scaled gates is also related to the analog blocks in digital-analog quantum simulations \cite{Lamata2018}.
 Similar estimates can be made for the general class of sparse Hamiltonians \cite{Berry2007}.
-It is also known that there is no sub-linear scaling of $T$ with the simulated time $t$, a restriction also known as ``no fast-forwarding theorem'' \cite{Berry2007}.
+It is also known that there is no sub-linear scaling of $T$ with the simulated time $t$, a restriction known as ``no fast-forwarding theorem'' \cite{Berry2007}.

 Another question relates to the scaling of the simulation time $T$ with the size of the simulated system, e.g., measured in the number of qubits $n$ required to store its quantum state.
 Raeisi \textit{et al.} \cite{Raeisi2012} find that for $k$-local Hamiltonians $H=\sum_{j} H_j$ where each $H_j$ acts on at most $k$ qubits, $T$ asymptotically scales as $n^{(2+\eta)k-1} t^{1+\eta}/\epsilon^\eta$, again with arbitrarily small $\eta$.
-If the number of qubits which each qubit can interact with is bounded by a constant, the model is called physically $k$-local, and $T$ is found to scale as $n^{1+\eta} t^{1+\eta}/\epsilon^\eta$, i.e., basically linear in both the simulated time $t$ and system size $n$ \cite{Raeisi2012}.
+If the number of qubits with which each qubit can interact is bounded by a constant, the model is called physically $k$-local, and $T$ is found to scale as $n^{1+\eta} t^{1+\eta}/\epsilon^\eta$, i.e., nearly linear in both the simulated time $t$ and the system size $n$ \cite{Raeisi2012}.